benjaminy/TenaciousCalf/README.md

     hierarchy, and cache misses are terrible for performance.
 Also, because the accesses are sequentially dependent, it is not possible to pipeline them.
 Modern architectures love pipelining.
-* Finally, every update to a persistent structure involves copying a handful of objects.
+* Every update to a persistent structure involves copying a handful of objects.
 This is work that is totally unnecessary for mutable structures and it puts a lot of pressure on the memory allocator.

 How bad are these performance costs?
 It's hard to give a simple answer to general performance questions like that, but it's not at all hard to